Configuring django-modern-rpc is quick and simple. Follow that steps to be up and running in few minutes!

 # In myproject/my_app/urls.py from django.conf.urls import url from modernrpc.views import RPCEntryPoint urlpatterns = [ # ... other url patterns url(r'^rpc/', RPCEntryPoint.as_view()), ]

-Entry points behavior can be customized with some arguments.
-Read the page Entry point configuration for more information.
+Entry points behavior can be customized to your needs.
+Read Entry point configuration for full documentation.

 Write and register your remote procedures¶

 # In myproject/rpc_app/rpc_methods.py from modernrpc.core import rpc_method @rpc_method def add(a, b): return a + b

 @rpc_method behavior can be customized to your needs.
 Read Configure the registration

 Declare your RPC methods modules¶